-This fact sheet is for pharmacists from the EEA, who have joined, or are preparing to join the GPhC register, and are planning to work as a pharmacist in GB.
+This page is for pharmacists from the EEA, who have joined, or are preparing to join the GPhC register, and are planning to work as a pharmacist in GB.
 Newly qualified pharmacists may also find some of the information about advanced services useful.

 EU residents who are already in the UK